• Skip to main content

 The caramel sauce will set enough to stack the cookies after about 15 minutes.

-Chocolate pretzel cookies on a wire rack being drizzled with caramel sauce.
+Chocolate chip pretzel cookies on a wire rack being drizzled with caramel sauce.

 Use a spoon or fork to drizzle the caramel over the cookies.
 Allow the excess to fall into the cookie sheet.